Vancouver Internet

 What is the best internet provider in Vancouver?

 For many houses and townhomes, TELUS PureFibre is the first provider to check if fibre reaches the exact address.
-For condos and apartments, Novus or FibreStream/Beanfield can be better value if the building is connected.
+For condos and apartments, Novus or FibreStream or Beanfield can be better value if the building is connected.
 Rogers Xfinity is the main cable fallback, while resellers can be better for lower monthly pricing.

 Is TELUS or Rogers better in Vancouver?